 - A. Occupancy: - 1.
-The General contractor will be responsible for installing a physical barrier between the occupants and the construction area. - B. Existing Conditions: - The majority of selective demolition has occurred.
-The Contractor shall be responsible for all remaining selective demolition to perform the remainder of the work. - After the project is begun, the contractor is responsible for the condition of areas to be demolished.
+The General contractor will be responsible for installing a physical barrier between the occupants and the construction area. - B. Existing Conditions: - 1.
+The Contractor shall be responsible for all selective demolition required to perform the work. - After the project is begun, the contractor is responsible for the condition of areas to be demolished.
 The owner does not warrant that the condition of structures to be demolished will not have changed since the time of inspection for bidding purposes. - C. General Demolition Notes: - 1.
-The General Contractor will provide all demolition services. - 2.
-The General Contractor is to notify the Architect of any unforeseen conditions, and of any conditions that differ from those described in the drawings. - The General Contractor should survey the site and building prior to submitting a bid. - D. Hazardous Material - 1.
-The Owner has removed previously discovered asbestos. - 2.
-Report any suspicious areas before commencing to work in that area.
+The Contractors will provide all demolition services. - 2.
+The Contractors are to notify the Architect of any unforeseen conditions, and of any conditions that differ from those described in the drawings. - 3.
+All Contractors should survey the site and building prior to submitting a bid.